Traveling Gold Appraiser Not Likely To Give Best Value For Your Jewelry

 “On gold, I will never pay less than 75 percent of the market.
 If the items are saleable where I think I can resell them, I will pay 90 percent of the market,” said Tom Broadwin.

-Broadwin said the lowball offer from the travelling gold buyer didn’t surprise him.
+Broadwin said the lowball offer from the traveling gold buyer didn’t surprise him.

 “When they come to hotels or other venues they know they are never going to see you again,” he said.